oac-tree/oac-tree/doc/coreinstructions.rst

 In the example, two branches are executed in parallel:

 * The first branch contains the reactive fallback which will execute a reactive sequence if the variable `break` is one.
 If not, it will run the asynchronous wait instruction.
 Since the condition will be checked again at each tick, as soon as the `break` variable becomes one, the long wait instruction (LongTask) is interrupted and a shorter one (ShortTask) is executed.
 * The second branch will wait for one second and then set the variable `break` to one.
-This will interrupt long task in the other branch.
+This will interrupt the long task in the other branch.

 .. code-block:: xml